-It is not true in general that switching from 1column into 2-column format can be done without altering the mark-up of displayed math, tables or figures.
+19It is not true in general that switching from 1-column into 2-column format can be done without altering the mark-up of displayed math, tables or figures.
 At least one must change locally back into 1-column format, or one has to scale the document element into smaller size as was done in this paper.

-$^{20}$ LATEX's SLITEX is a bit different.
+20 LATEX's SLITEX is a bit different.
 One can't simply switch from report into slides.

-$^{21}$ This sounds like SGML, but without its generality and its overhead.
+21 This sounds like SGML, but without its generality and its overhead.
 I like to call this 'SGML on your mind and TEX in your hands.'

-- the copy proper uses as structuring commands \head and the like - for the detailed formatting plain TEX is used, so that this can be used in (IA)TEX (math, tables, and graphics) - for the end matter a generic approach for the bibliography-see my BLUe's Bibliography paper-is used
+- for the end matter a generic approach for the bibliography-see my BLUe's Bibliography paper-is used - for index preparation a non-specific tool is used.

-• for index preparation a non-specific tool is used.
-With the above a generic approach for a house-style is manmac is flexible, and alas too much overlooked, because it lacks a user guide.
-Customization of the generic approach to manmac goes along the following lines to give you an impression.
-(Not tested!)
+With the above a generic approach for a house-style is